 An example from United Kingdom could be used.
-In JESIP is written 1st Toxic triage is done in CCP.
+In JESIP it is written that 1st Toxic triage is done in CCP.
 Toxic Triage must balance clinical needs against radiological hazard.
 Priority 1 patients with life threatening injuries should not have their treatment and transfer delayed for decontamination.
 The Ambulance Service defines casualties and prioritise in the following manner: